Conversion De Km A Millas

 1 kilometer (km) ≈ 0.621371 miles (mi)

-This means that one kilometer is approximately equal to 0.621371 miles.
+What this tells us is one kilometer is approximately equal to 0.621371 miles.
 To convert any distance in kilometers to miles, you simply multiply the kilometer value by this conversion factor.
-For example:

 • 10 km x 0.621371 mi/km ≈ 6.21 miles